Macil/contain-by-screen/readme.md

 `vAlign` sets the prioritized vertical alignment mode for the element relative to its anchor.
-The vertical alignment mode is used if the element is positioned in the left or right positions relative to the anchor, and causes the element to be moved vertically in order to make a specific edge align.
+The vertical alignment mode is used if the element is positioned in the left, right, or cover positions relative to the anchor, and causes the element to be moved vertically in order to make a specific edge align.
 It may be set to null, "center", "top", or "bottom".
 The element will use this alignment unless it is not possible to do so while fitting the element on-screen.

 `forceVAlign` is a boolean which controls whether the configured vAlign value will be used even if it results in the element going off of the screen.